jpredman/PostgreSQL_scripts/README.md

 # PostgreSQL_scripts
 PostgreSQL scripts for creating and loading data for airport web app project

 Web map app is done in CartoDB, which uses PostGIS as a backend that can be installed on any PostgreSQL database.
-I decided to normalize my data as I collected it and work in the beginning on creating a schema that makes sense with CartoDB.
+I decided to normalize my data as I collected it and work in the beginning on creating a schema that makes sense with CartoDB (see attached Normalization.jpg for my original whiteboarding of the normilzatoion process).

 -Included all of the LEGACY and MAJOR-NATIONAL-LLC airlines, the top 2 CARGO airlines (ups & fedex) and all REGIONAL airlines with >500 pilots (as of March 2017).